-- Press TIME COOK.

-- Enter the first cook time.

 - Change the power level if you don't want full power.
-(Press POWER LEVEL.
-Select a desired power level 1-10.)

-- # Press TIME COOK again.

-- Enter the second cook time.

-- 6 Change the power level if you don't want full power.
-(Press POWER LEVEL.
-Select a desired power level 1-10.)
+(Press POWER LEVEL. repeatedly to select a desired power level.) - Turn the dial to enter the first cook time. - Press POWER LEVEL.
+Change the power level if you don't want full power.
+(Press POWER LEVEL repeatedly to select a desired power level.) - Enter the second cook time. - Fress START.

-- 7 Press START.